swyxio/react-static-mdx/content/talks/pending.md

+## Reusable Time Travel with React Hooks and Immer

+Learn how and why to make a `useTimeTravel` React hook that we can use to make Tolerant User Interfaces - and a discussion about how custom hooks open the doors to reusable behavior that make great UX so much easier to write!

+## What Humans Can Learn from Machine Learning

+Over the last half century, we've taught Machines to speak, move, react, see, think, and now to teach themselves.
+Is it game over for Humans?
+On the contrary, because we're now able to see and adjust the variables of learning, we've learned a great deal about _how_ to learn.
+In this talk, we explore five tricks of general computational learning algorithms and how we can apply them in our own learning!

+---

+Hi Organizers!
+I write and think a lot about Learning and Meta-Learning topics, and one of my top requested topics is always Learning How To Learn.
+I also do Machine Learning on the side and I think nobody has really tried to meld the two disciplines together and draw lessons from one to the other.
+I have an outline that I am very excited about and I think would be perfect to do a world debut at NDC:

+- the alpha parameter
+- momentum
+- optimality in the face of an impossibly large search space
+- generalize > memorize by using a testing set
+- epsilon exhaustion and Probably Approximately Correct learning

+## Would love to have the chance to introduce these ideas in a way that will be engaging for the audience regardless of whether or not they know Machine Learning.

 ## You Gotta Love JAMStack

 The JAMStack stands for JavaScript, APIs, and Markup, and at first glance it seems a truism - of course everyone uses that, right?
 What kind of stack is that?
 At its core, however, it describes a new architecture for web apps and sites that is at the confluence of multiple trends in serverless, JavaScript frameworks, static site generators, and Git-centric workflows.
 At the center of it all: The All-Powerful Frontend Developer!